simpixelated/robirb/README.md

 TODO:
 - [x] cleanup to match eslint (standard)
-- [ ] incorporate flickr-faves-from-gallery
-- [ ] eliminate "this" and "prototype"
 - [x] update dependencies
   - [x] update to flickr-sdk
   - [x] update to twitter SDK
 - [x] reduce/remove usage of _
 - [x] enable "dev" mode which does not submit data to Twitter
+- [x] namespace tweet queue for multiple users
+- [ ] create tweet queue file if it does not exist
+- [ ] incorporate methods from flickr-faves-from-gallery